jQAssistant/dev-space-for-github-templates/.github/ISSUE_TEMPLATE/02-template-for-bug.md

 *XYZ:*

 ### How can we reproduce the bug?

-### How could we have prevented this Bug?
-_Remove this hint: Is there anything we could have done to prevent this problem?_

 _Remove this hint: Pick one of these - use the Preview feature of this editor to get a sense which option we like best_

 #### Awesome :star::star::star::star::star: